19. In Love With Spring: My Novel Online

 He stood; he was exactly her height, and their eyes met.
 “It’s okay.”

 “Where are you from?”

 “Oh, that’s not far.
 Well, you already knew that.
 Duh.”
-For the first time ever, she felt awkward talking to a boy.
-And to her surprise it was… kind of fun.
+She smiled.
 “What was your old school like?”

 “Oh no!
 I’m so sorry!”
 Allie said.
 “You’re going to be late because of me.”

-“That’s okay,” Zeke said.
-He smiled.
+“Doesn’t matter,” Zeke said.
 “It must be nice to have a sister who’s a genius.”

-Walking home an hour later she replayed the conversation in her head over and over.
+“It is.”
 He must think I’m an idiot.
-Thank God I only have him in one class!
-I hope he didn’t tell anyone how stupid I sounded.
-For some reason, she had a feeling he didn’t.
+Good thing I only have him in one class!
+I hope he won’t tell anyone how stupid I sounded.
+She had a feeling he wouldn’t.
 He seemed like a nice kid.
 Too nice for me.

 “You’re not supposed to be here during the school day,” she said.